|

 - Sustainability Guidelines for Contractors

-- Learning from Leopold and Seuss, Brenda Baker (Madison Children's Museum), Guest Editor, Hand to Hand, volume 20, Spring 2006
+- Learning from Leopold and Seuss, (pdf) Brenda Baker (Madison Children's Museum), Guest Editor, Hand to Hand, volume 20, Spring 2006

-- Seeing Green, Jeremy Schoolfield, Fun World, The International Association of Amusement Parks & Attractions, June 2005
+- Seeing Green, (pdf) Jeremy Schoolfield, Fun World, The International Association of Amusement Parks & Attractions, June 2005

-Baker and John Robinson, Hand to Hand, volume 14, Winter 2000
+- "The Sustainable Museum: It's Not Easy Being Green," (pdf) Brenda Baker and John Robinson, Hand to Hand, volume 14, Winter 2000

-Architect: Kubala Washatko Architects
+Architect: Kubela Washatko Architects

-Opening Date: 2009
+Opening Date: April 2010

 LEED Certification: Following LEED guidelines, although level yet to be determined